-Area of Action Record Keeping Concern Safeguarding Always speak first to the most available member of the Safeguarding Team e.g., onsite duty staff, if offsite the Safeguarding Lead present.
+Area of A Quick 'What to Do' Gui Record Keeping Concern Action Record Reeping Safeguarding Always speak first to the most available member of the Safeguarding Team e.g., onsite duty staff, if offsite the Safeguarding Lead present.
 Record the details of the events, responses, people involved, and actions taken on CPOMS.
-Behaviour Always address in the moment with the student using scripted phrases e.g.: Those words tell me you are feeling really upset/angry/annoyed - how can I help?"
+Behaviour Always address in the moment with the pupil using scripted phrases e.g.: Those words tell me you are feeling really upset/angry/annoyed - how can I help?"
 "I'm really curious - what's happened?"
-"I'm sorry you're feeling so XXXX - your 5-point scale tells me we should XXXX" Always leave with a reminder linked to our 3 R's e.g.: using words like that is not respectful to you or others - this is what we can do next time.
-Speak with the teacher or adult the student is with as per their timetable.
+"I'm sorry you're feeling so XXXX - your 5-point scale tells me we should XXXX" Always leave with a reminder linked to our 3 R's e.g.: using words like that is not respectful to you or others - this is what we can do next Speak with the teacher or adult the pupil is with as per their timetable.
 Record events on Arbor.
 Speak with the Teacher.
-If a student is being tracked for a specific purpose as communicated to staff through assessments/feedback - you must record the events on Arbor and include Teacher.
+If a pupil is being tracked for a specific purpose as communicated to staff through assessments/feedback - you must record the events on Arbor and include Teacher.
 Attendance Always take the register within five minutes of a lesson or check in/out session starting.
-Only use \ = present or N = if absent (with a note), L with number to indicate late.
+Use Arbor to record pupil present or N = if absent with no reason provided by family, L with number to indicate late.
 Do not overwrite codes already in the register.
-Concerns about attendance will be raised by the Assistant Head teacher for student and family support with the Teacher.
+Concerns about attendance will be raised by the Assistant Head for pupil and family support with the Teacher.
 They will make contact, arrange an initial attendance conversation about attendance.
-If this does not induce improvement in attendance, the concern process will be followed, led by the Teacher, Assistant Head for student and family support in the first instance.
+If this does not induce improvement in attendance, the concern process will be followed, led by the Teacher, Assistant Head for pupil and family support in the first instance.
 Rewards Always add points via Arbor.
 Ensure Admin are included in any specific arrangements or reward agreements in place for individuals and groups.
 Points are recorded directly onto Arbor.
+Specific and personalise rewards can be arranged via the Admin team from an ordering and finance perspective and the Assistant Head who has oversight of rewards.
 Finance & Site Budget holders can order placed onto our ordering system (PSF) via the Admin office.
 Any issues with site, no matter how small must be reported, please do not assume someone else will do it - we would rather get 100 reports than none.
 All orders must have a PO number and suppliers must be approved, please do not make ad hoc arrangements without direct agreement from the Head Teacher.
 Site Issues: reported directly to Estates.
-School Meals All students and staff can have a school lunch, but it must be logged with the office as part of the morning check in process.
-All staff must set up a school money account to enable lunches to be paid for.
+School Meals All pupils and staff can have a school lunch, but it must be logged with the office as part of the morning check in process.
+Staff lunches are included if you do a lunch duty.
+If you require a lunch on a non-duty day, you must top up your lunch balance on Arbor in advance and then order your meal via the school office.
 Arbor is our 'go-to' system including school lunches, direct communications with home and other systems.
 IT Report all to DELT.
 Use the DELT reporting portal for all IT issues for the quickest solutions; Service Portal - Service Portal (service-now.com)